 He comes back again in The Silver Spike, as just a head this time.
 He proceeds to acquire a newer, better body soon after.
 Also counts as Came Back Wrong as he is even crazier and singleminded in his hatred.
 In the end, he's killed off by being left in a magical pressure cooker for several days, and just to be safe has his remains cast off into another dimension by a deity whose power rivals that of the Dominator.

 Unskilled, but Strong: The Limper, being as powerful as he is, never had to think through most of his decisions in life and often suffered for it.
-His entire life was one headfirst charge into adversary.
+His entire life can be summed up as one headfirst charge into adversity after another.

 Unwitting Pawn: Both Soulcatcher and the Company trick him several times.

 A small wizard dressed in rags with an uncontrollable need to howl all the time.
 Best at controlling the flying carpets that the Taken ride on.
 Older than The Lady, he seems to have more lives than a cat.

 Ascended Extra: Before his apparent death in The Black Company, his only known character traits are being small and covered in rags, loudly howling, and being good at flying the carpets.
 He goes on to be one of the most important characters in She Is the Darkness.

 Beware the Silly Ones: This is the reason that the Company has a hard time impressing the need to be wary of him on younger members - he's kind of ridiculous, but also one of the most powerful entities running around.

 Character Tic: His constant screaming.
 It's an actual tic, and is very hard for him to control.